Travlars/120-hour-epic-sax-marathon/sudoku.markdown

 There are two other functions for dealing with nested structures, `assoc-in` and `update-in`.
 We will talk about `assoc-in` in a bit.

-Here is an example sudoku board together with its solution:
+Here is an example Sudoku board together with its solution:

 ~~~ {.clojure}
 (def sudoku-board